All Open A.S. Positions

 No items found

-Take Back the Night - (7 Open Positions)
+Take Back the Night - (No Openings)

 The charge of the Take Back the Night Committee is to raise awareness about issues surrounding sexual violence through activism, advocacy, and survivor empowerment.
 It aids survivors in finding and demonstrating their empowerment, provides a forum for survivors and allies alike to make their voices heard, and creates an environment in which survivors of sexual violence can begin to heal.